DerGuru/The-Resonant/Chapters/P2-06 - Malvek’s Agent.md

 ---

-They turned right when the obvious route was left, let their reflections pass in three shop windows, and paused to argue—briefly and convincingly—about the difference between good and bad lamination.
+They turned right when the obvious route was left, let their reflections pass in three shop windows, and paused to argue - briefly and convincingly - about the difference between good and bad lamination.

 “Good lamination doesn’t try so hard,” Milo declaimed.
 “It trusts the butter to do the work.”